cwag-gh/pywebedit/README.md

 - Make sure python errors are reported to the screen, as opposed to the developer console (also often blocked)
 - Allow distribution of resulting programs as standalone html files
 - Have the pywebedit be editable in... pywebedit!
+Eventually...

 ## Approach